10 April 2026

 Inferential methods

-Once we’ve estimated the model parameters and their variance, we might want to draw conclusions from our analysis
+We’ve see how model parameters and their variance, we might want to draw conclusions from our analysis

 Comparing models